CTXz/STM8-Project-Template/README.md

 ```

 If everything went well, you should see a `build` directory in the project root, containing the compiled firmware as `.hex` and `.elf` file.

+> **Quick note regarding dead code elimination:**
+> This template uses [sdccrm](https://github.com/XaviDCR92/sdccrm) for dead code elimination.
+Unfortunately, sdccrm is not perfect and sometimes
+> removes code that is actually used (ex. interrupt handlers, functions called via function pointers, etc.).
+If you run into this issue, you can
+> manually exclude the missing symbols from dead code elimination by adding them to the `DCE_EXCLUDE` list in the Makefile.
+> If your linker complains about missing symbols but you're certain that they're defined, try adding them to the `DCE_EXCLUDE` list!

 To flash the device, attach the programmer and use the following command: